 - Protective Equipment – safety glasses, dust mask, etc.

-The first thing to do is to remove the staples form the boards.
-I have no idea why, but just about every board had staples in.
+The first thing to do when building this DIY waist high planter box is to remove the staples from the boards.
+I have no idea why, but just about every board had staples in it.

-The base is built from 3 of the 8″ wide by 6ft long boards.
+The base is built from 3 of the 8″ wide by 6ft longboards.
 The boards are joined together using pocket hole joinery.
-This is a quick way to make really strong joints.
-On one edge of 6ft x 8″ board, set the Kreg Jig for 3/4″ and make a pocket at 8 inch intervals.
+Which is a quick way to make really strong joints.
+On one edge of 6ft x 8″ board, set the Kreg Jig for 3/4″ and make a pocket at 8-inch intervals.

 Then slide a second board next to the first and use a clamp to align the left edge and keep the boards together.

-With the basic box complete, the depth is not sufficient for vegetables, so we need to extend the sides upward.
+With the basic planter box complete, the depth is not sufficient for vegetables, so we need to extend the sides of the planter box upward.
 This is what the 1×4 Cedar boards are for.
 They will give us an overall inner depth of 10 3/4″ which is plenty for the veggies.

 The ends are attached in the same fashion.
 Drill pockets on the 3 sides as shown in the photo.
 A lot of pockets but we want the board to withstand the pressure of the soil.